 The ESM recognises the importance of internal controls.
 They provide reasonable assurance that the institution can deliver on its mandate, prevent losses, and prepare reliable financial statements free from material misstatements.
 In 2015, the ESM completed the establishment of a comprehensive system of internal controls, which complemented the existing internal controls over financial reporting put in place since the inception of the institution.

 The ESM has defined clear risk management objectives and an established strategy to deliver them through appropriate governance and core risk management processes.
-The organisation’s approach to risk management derives from the ESM Treaty and the ‘High Level Principles for Risk Management', which in summary are to:
+The organisation’s approach to risk management derives from the ESM Treaty and the ‘High Level Risk Policy', which in summary are to:

 follow a prudent approach to risk-taking to limit potential losses, ensure continuity in fulfilling the ESM’s mandate and meeting its commitments, and avoid unexpected capital calls;